 ApolloClient.watchQuery.
-If your query takes variables, this is the place to pass them in:
+If your query requires variables, this is the place to pass them in:

-Typically, variables to the query will be configured by the
+Typically, variables to the query will be computed from the

-props of the wrapper component; where ever the component is used in your application, the caller would pass arguments.
+props of the wrapper component.
+Wherever the component is used in your application, the caller would pass arguments.
 So

-options can be a function that takes the props of the outer component (
+options can be a function that takes the props passed into the component:

 graphql will attempt to pick up any missing variables from the query from